Great Vic Bike Ride

 We provide a luggage transfer service, which is included in your ticket.
 Each day, you’ll be required to load your luggage into our luggage trucks, and unload at the next site.
 Take note of your luggage truck number, so you don’t have to search through thousands of bags.

 Each Great Vic rider is allocated 20kg of luggage.
-This can be either 1x 20kg bag or 2x 10kg bags.
+We prefer if you can bring 2x 10kg max bags.
 For the safety of all Great Vic team and attendees, baggage weight checks will be conducted on arrival to the event, and penalties will apply for overweight bags.

 ChargeSpot will be on site at every stop to keep you charged up.
 There is limited spots so pre-book your unlimited charging now and ensure you stay connected.